 So this brings us back full circle to my question in Part One of this series: “Wouldn’t (a ‘war’ against child abuse or a ‘love-in’ for children) pretty much take care of all those other wars, over time?”
 Well, in the meantime, Dr. van der Kolk and company continue to fight the good fight and prepare for their next go-round with the DSM® committee.

-As a last word (as if) on this topic (at least in this article), I feel glad that someone continues to champion the cause of child abuse.
+As the last word (as if) on this topic (at least in this article), I feel glad that someone continues to champion the cause of child abuse.
 In addition, I feel the need to speak for the adults (my clients) who once were children and were abused.
 There is no diagnosis in the works for these people, only for actual children.
 Oh, well.
 Maybe next decade.

 Copyright 2014 Daniel J. Metevier